WebM and the things WordPress was hiding from me.

 However, something strange happens in the background of WordPress that it never really tells you.
 That you have to check the log files on your server to really catch what is going on.

 Checking C-Panel on the web-host provider and went into AWStats.
-Scrolling down I wanted to pull the report on the 400 errors (typically 400 errors are where the server can’t find certain files on your website) and much to my surprise the WordPress video player script apparently looks for fallback codecs such as .mpg and .ogv whenever you upload a .webm video.
+Scrolling down I wanted to pull the report on the 400 errors (typically 400 errors are where the server can’t find certain files on your website.)
+Much to our surprise the WordPress video player script looks for fallback codecs such as .mpg and .ogv whenever you upload a .webm video.
 Also, the jpg of the same file-name is what the video is supposed to theoretically use as a title screen before the video file even starts up just like on YouTube.

 However, when you go into Media and Library, and select the WebM file that you just uploaded.
 Although you can set a featured image.
 You can’t set any paths as to where the fallback video codecs are.
 This makes the Edit Media function in WordPress a little incomplete.